Ann Koshivas, Program Coordinator

 Rachel Roesler has been teaching at NSCC since 2009.
 She is a former CASA (Court Appointed

 Special Advocate) with Family Services of the Merrimack Valley and is currently a

 survivor advocate and hotline volunteer with HAWC (Healing Abuse, Working for Change).

 Roesler currently serves as co-project director for the Shannon Community Safety Initiative,

 a community research grant which focuses on gang and youth violence prevention in

 "If we want to change policing , we have to change policing."

 Babson College, Senior Mgt.
 Institute for Police

 FBI National Academy, Quantico, VA.

-Assistant Dean, Human Services and Emergency Response Pathways
+Dean of Human Services and Emergency Response Pathways